State & Federal Grants

 Federal Supplemental Educational Opportunity Grants (FSEOG) are intended to assist students with exceptional financial need.
 Priority is given to early applicants who have been determined to have a zero expected family contribution.
 The award amount depends on when the student applies, the students level of need, and the funding level at Arkansas Tech University.

-The programs listed below are awarded and administered by the Arkansas Department of Higher Education.
-Further information may be obtained by writing to: Arkansas Department of Higher Education, 423 Main Street, Little Rock, AR 72201, or by calling (501) 371-2000, or at https://scholarships.adhe.edu/.
+The programs listed below are awarded and administered by the Arkansas Division of Higher Education.
+Further information may be obtained by writing to: Arkansas Division of Higher Education, 423 Main Street, Little Rock, AR 72201, or by calling (501) 371-2000, or at https://scholarships.adhe.edu/.
 The application for all programs is available on-line.

 Arkansas Academic Challenge Scholarship Program